skip-mev/block-sdk/README.md

     will verify the contents of the block proposal by all validators.
-The combination of the `BlockBuster` mempool + `PrepareProposal`/`ProcessProposal` handlers allows the application to verifiably build valid blocks with top-of-block block space reserved for auctions and partial block for free transactions.
+The combination of the `BlockBuster` mempool + `PrepareProposal`/`ProcessProposal` handlers allows the application to verifiably build valid blocks with mev block space reserved for auctions and partial block for free transactions.
     Additionally, we override the `BaseApp`'s `CheckTx` handler with our own custom `CheckTx` handler that will be responsible for checking the validity of transactions.
     We override the `CheckTx` handler so that we can verify auction transactions before they are